Skip to Main Content

 Reference list entry:

 Beard, Mary.
 2015.
 SPQR: A History of Ancient Rome.
-New York: Liveright Publishing Corporation.
+Liveright Publishing Corporation.

 In-text citation: